= Award winner or nominee

 Publisher: USA: Facts on File

-Description: 20,000-word volume on history of communications technology.
+Four 20,000-word volumes on the history of modern technology.

 Date: 2004